 Homicide committed for personal reasons is a statistical rarity in all cultures, including our own.
 Homicide for unselfish reasons, at the risk of one’s own life, is the dominant phenomenon in history […] To say it once more, man’s tragedy is not an excess of aggression, but an excess of devotion.Arthur Koestler, Janus: A Summing Up

 There have been periods of history in which similar circumstances, the imminent threat of a all-destructive Evil takeover, have taken place.
-A well-studied case (from which not many lessons have been learned, though) is the late Roman empire.
+A well-studied case (from which not many lessons have been learned, however often mentioned) is the late Roman empire.
 This period saw the rise of Christianity and the horrific and abject persecution of its adherents.
 Christianity, despite all odds against it, prevailed: the Church had won a long and bitter victory over the brutality of the ancient world.
 And yet, it failed to provide the new system with a fully rational structure.
-Authority, fervor, and surely strong beliefs and religiousness were the means by which official Christianity shaped the budding western societies and became the referent for both moral and legal matters.
+Authority, fervour, and surely strong beliefs and religiousness were the means by which official Christianity shaped the budding western societies and became the referent for both moral and legal matters.
 While at the same time coexisting with older layers of pagan administration.

 Today, as far as the Western cultural areas are concerned, the weakened impetus of the Christian practice and dogma, dragging down with it much of the dignity of men and their divine lineage (read spiritual identity if you wish), has allowed once again the animal layers of the human psyche to resurface, this time to the point of threatening the whole fabric of life on Earth.
 This time with weapons deadly enough to kill all life for good.
 Again in the name of progress and utopia.
+Again abomination and desloation.